Everyone

 Employees and self-employed people may be able to get parental leave payments when they are not working so they can care for a new child.

-The parental leave payment is a weekly payment for one continuous period of up to 26 weeks.
-These payments are to support eligible employees as self-employed people when they are not working to take care of a new child.
+The payment is a weekly payment for one continuous period of up to 26 weeks.
+These payments are to support eligible employees as people when they are not working to take care of a new child.
 This payment is made from a state-funded scheme administered by the Inland Revenue.
-However, an employment agreement can also provide for employer-funded payments.
+However, an can also provide for employer-funded payments.

 Parental leave